evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 We call these generated statistics `descriptors`.
 They can be numerical or categorical.

+{% hint style="success" %}
-This simple example is just a starting point.
-We’ll show more evaluations later on.
+**What else is there?** This simple example is just a starting point.
+We’ll show more complex evaluations later in the tutorial.
+There are also other interfaces beyond visual Reports: we'll also cover how to automate pass/fail checks with Test Suites and get a monitoring dashboard.
+{% endhint %}

 # 5. Export results